Data Security Information

-The GDPR (General Data Protection Regulations) is the new EU document that replaced the Data Protection Act, in May 2018.
+The GDPR (General Data Protection Regulations) came into force in May 2018 and is the new EU document that replaced the Data Protection Act.
 The UK Government has said that we will be complying with these regulations regardless of Brexit and so it is important that churches get equipped to meet the requirements of the law.

 Alongside the GDPR will be the new e-Privacy Regulation (e-PR) which will replace the current PECR (Privacy and Electronic Communications Regulations).
 This was intended to be launched at the same time as the GDPR but wasn't ready and so for the meantime the PECR remains current.
 For more information do go to the ICO website.

-We have added the ability to tag groups as "Legitimate Interest" or "Consent" groups and then have provided automatically generated groups to help you see these tagged groups combined and easily find people who don't fit into either category.
+We have added the ability to tag groups as either "Can Process" (for legitimate reasons to store data without consent) or "Consent Required" (for when consent is legally required) and then have provided automatically generated groups to help you see these tagged groups combined and easily find people who don't fit into either category.